Effective Retail Audit That Boosts Sales with 10 Step Checklist

 - Marketing Audit

 Marketing is an important driver allowing your brand to be more visible and enticing customers towards your products.
 It is therefore equally important as other audits to audit your marketing efforts and to assess the brand’s marketing strategies and activities within the retail environment.
-It all boils down to your efforts reaching your audience and also brand visibility, leading to favourable business results.
+It all boils down to your efforts reaching your audience and also brand visibility, leading to favorable business results.

 - Promotion Audit